jegbjerg/next-starter/README.md

 # next-starter

-A Next.js starter template with everything setup according to my (Henrik Jegbjerg Hansen's) preferences.
+Next.js starter template with support for TypeScript, Tailwind JIT, and Storybook.